 Inclusionary Affordable Housing (§415): Inclusionary Affordable Housing is required for a project proposing ten or more dwelling units.
-The Project Sponsor must submit an 'Affidavit of Compliance with the Inclusionary Affordable Housing Program: Planning Code Section 415,' to the Planning Department identifying the method of compliance, on-site, off-site, or affordable housing fee.
+The Project Sponsor must submit an 'Affidavit of Compliance with the Inclusionary Affordable Housing Program: Planning Code Section 415', to the Planning Department identifying the method of compliance, on-site, off-site, or affordable housing fee.
 The following Inclusionary Affordable Housing requirements are those in effect at the time as of issuance of this letter.
 In the event that the requirements change, the Project Sponsor shall comply with requirements in place at the time of the issuance of first construction document.
 Any on-site affordable dwelling-units proposed as part of the project must be designated as owner-occupied units, not rental units; unless a Costa Hawkins exception agreement is secured by the project sponsor.
 Affordable units designated as on-site units shall be affordable units for the life of the project.
-The applicable percentage is dependent on the number of units in the project, the zoning of the property, and the date that the project submitted a complete Environmental Evaluation Application.
-A complete Environmental Evaluation Application has not yet been accepted by the Planning Department; therefore, pursuant to Planning Code Section 415.3 and 415.6 the Inclusionary Affordable Housing Program requirement for the On-site Affordable Housing Alternative for projects greater than 25 or more units currently is to provide 19% for rental and 21% for ownership, of the proposed dwelling units as affordable.
-Please refer to the Affidavit for Compliance Inclusionary Affordable Housing Program form website http://forms.sfplanning.org/Inclusionary Affordable Housing Affidavit.pdf
+The applicable percentage is dependent on the number of units in the project, the zoning of the property, and the date that the project submitted a complete Environmental Evaluation Application has not been submitted; therefore, pursuant to Planning Code section 415.3 and 415.6 the Inclusionary

+Affordable Housing Program requirement for the On-site Affordable Housing Alternative is to provide 12% of the proposed dwelling units as affordable to low-income households as defined by the Planning Code and Procedures Manual.

 For your information, if a project proposes rental units, it may be eligible for an On-site Alternative to the Affordable Housing Fee if it has demonstrated to the Planning Department that the affordable units are either: 1) ownership only or 2) not subject to the Costa Hawkins Rental Housing Act (a Costa Hawkins exception).
-Affordable units are not subject to the Costa Hawkins Rental Housing Act under the exception provided in Civil Code Sections 1954.50 through one of the following methods:
+Affordable units are not subject to the Costa Hawkins Rental Housing Act under the exception provided in Civil Code sections 1954.50 through one of the following methods: